jmoenig/Snap/docs/Syntax.md

 # Tokens

-A token is a contiguous sequence of non white-space characters.
+A token is a contiguous sequence of non white space characters.
 It includes numbers, punctuation and special characters, for example:

 ```lisp
 foo